This post may contain affiliate links. Please read our disclosure policy.

 Crockpot Instructions (see stove instructions below)

-- Add NAVY BEANS, HAM BONE, ONION, CELERY, GARLIC, THYME, SALT, and BLACK PEPPER to a crock pot.
+- Add NAVY BEANS, HAM BONE, ONION, CELERY, GARLIC, THYME, SALT, and BLACK PEPPER to a 5-quart slow cooker.

-- Add enough WATER to cover the beans by 1 inch.
+- Add enough WATER (or BROTH) to cover the beans by 1 inch.
+You may need to add more during the cooking cycle.

 Equipment